The Interconnected Construction Organization — Part 2: The Benefits of Integrated Construction Software in the Cloud

 Studies from the Construction Industry Institute show that as the construction market grew 4 percent in 2018 and early 2019, the margins for contractors — hovering in the 2 to 8 percent range — actually constricted.
 Part of the blame lies on disjointed software solutions.
 Aging and mismatched software — or even manual reporting — pushes construction firms into situations where they waste valuable work hours working to sort through data or burn money in rushed or unneeded materials purchases.

-A lack of integrated solutions, according to a report from the Aberdeen Group, causes redundant data 35 percent of the time within construction companies with business systems that can’t interact with each other 33 percent of the time.
+A lack of integrated solutions, according to a recent report from the Aberdeen Group, causes redundant data 35 percent of the time within construction companies with business systems that can’t interact with each other 33 percent of the time.
 Not only do systems fail to track business processes and struggle to share data outside of the organization while lacking collaboration capabilities, the study found that 23 percent of projects contained inaccurate data due to the software.

 These challenges all have real consequences that combine to create lower margins.